 Mets, streaking Ramos set for matchup against Indians

-BOTTOM LINE: New York's Ramos puts 13-game hit streak on the line against Indians.
+BOTTOM LINE: New York's Ramos puts 14-game hit streak on the line against Indians.

-The Mets are 34-21 in home games.
-New York has hit 180 home runs as a team this season.
-Pete Alonso leads the team with 40, averaging one every 11.2 at-bats.
+The Mets are 35-21 on their home turf.
+The New York offense has compiled a .259 batting average as a team this season, Jeff McNeil leads the team with a mark of .335.

-The Indians have gone 35-25 away from home.
-The Cleveland pitching staff has a team ERA of 3.75, Shane Bieber leads the staff with a mark of 3.27.
+The Indians are 35-26 in road games.
+The Cleveland pitching staff as a whole has an ERA of 3.78.
+Shane Bieber leads the team with a 3.26 earned run average.
+The Mets won the last meeting 9-2.
+Steven Matz notched his eighth victory and Michael Conforto went 1-for-4 with a home run and two RBIs for New York.
+Bieber registered his sixth loss for Cleveland.

-TOP PERFORMERS: Alonso leads the Mets with 67 extra base hits and is slugging .604.
-Michael Conforto is 10-for-38 with three home runs and 12 RBIs over the last 10 games for New York.
+TOP PERFORMERS: Amed Rosario leads the Mets with 138 hits and has 54 RBIs.
+Pete Alonso is 15-for-39 with three doubles, three home runs and 14 RBIs over the last 10 games for New York.

-Carlos Santana leads the Indians with 78 RBIs and is batting .292.
-Jose Ramirez is 11-for-36 with three doubles, four home runs and 11 RBIs over the last 10 games for Cleveland.
+Francisco Lindor leads the Indians with 54 extra base hits and is slugging .518.
+Jose Ramirez is 9-for-36 with two doubles, four home runs and 10 RBIs over the last 10 games for Cleveland.

 Indians Injuries: Danny Salazar: (groin), Jefry Rodriguez: (shoulder), Dan Otero: (shoulder), Tyler Olson: (undisclosed), Corey Kluber: (arm), A.J.
 Cole: (shoulder), Carlos Carrasco: (leukemia), Cody Anderson: (elbow), Bradley Zimmer: (shoulder), Jordan Luplow: (hamstring), Christian Arroyo: (forearm).